TerezaStankova/HandyStalker/README.md

 # Handy Stalker
 ## Android Developer Nanodegree: Capstone Project

-Are you in **mood to bake**?
-Do you feel like trying **something new**?
-This app is exactly for you!
-Try it now and find your inspiration.

 Is your mother also worried sick every time you forget to let her know about your safe arrival?
 Does your boyfriend freak out if you don´t remember to call him after you reached your travel destination?
 Do you have to let your parents know every time you get to the school?